 Top view of the hustle and bustle…

-And the first first floor is reserved for tools and machineries .
+- And the first floor is reserved for tools and machinery.

 Krishna Rajendra Market is not just a normal wholesale flower and fruit market in Bangalore.
 Read on to get a glimpse into the history of KR Market.

 Getting to learn about the history of our land is one way we get to taste the different flavours of India.
 Talking about flavours, markets or bazaar as we call them, do add wonderful flavouring to our Indian culture, and Bangalore bazaar is one such place.

 KR Market, established in the year of 1928 and named after the former ruler of Mysore, Krishnarajendra Wodeyar, brims with history.
 Previously a water tank site, slowly shapeshifting to be a battlefield, the 18th century KR market saw much more than we can imagine.

 “It stood a buffer zone,

 Now lay in peace, a market, for the common man.”